Techie-meraj/Image-customizer/README.md

 On clicking the "Add Caption" button below each image, the user is navigated to the Caption Page (a separate page where the user can add a caption to the selected image).
 Routing:

-React Router is used for navigating between the pages (Home/Search Page and Add Caption Page).
+-React Router is used for navigating between the pages (Home/Search Page and Add Caption Page).
 Components
-MyContext and contextstore:
+**MyContext and contextstore:**

 This context API is used to manage the state of images fetched from the Pixabay API.
 The fetchimages function retrieves images based on the search category, and the images state stores the fetched images.